This is a general rundown on the Economy aspect of modded and how it ties into your playing.

 - Towns are run by the mayors who raise the capital and form the town legitimately through a server staff member.
 Players will not have the ability to form towns, and all towns will be subject to a set of guidelines to be released later.
 Towns cannot be "taken over" unless all parties (including any residents) approve the transfer of ownership.
 Hostile takeovers are not supported and will result in consequences if abused.

-- Daily upkeep will be enforced.
-Ensure that you leave enough money in your town bank to meet the daily upkeep requirement.
+- Daily upkeep is run by the plugin, ensure that you leave enough money in your town bank to meet the daily upkeep requirement.
 We'll have it set to something fair, but attainable.
 Keep in mind the upkeep scales with the number of residents you have, so it is imperative that you only invite people who will be interested in seeing your town succeed.

 - Town-roles: If you are going to have roles for various heads of the city (treasurer, secretary, etc) ensure that you outline all requirements BEFORE the player accepts them.
 Disputes around towns and their operations will always have the Mayor taking the defensive if you don't organize it properly.
 It may be wise to join another town first and see how things operate before venturing off on your own.